Website: https://raquelbrown.com

 MSWL

-I’m looking for engaging, sincere characters that drag me into their worlds!
+I’m looking for sincere characters that drag me into their world!
+I want to FEEL, I want to BELIEVE!
+Whether your cast is charming, broody, curious, romantic, bitter, playful, villainous, or anything in between, I want personality that bleeds through the page.
 I’m super excited to work with adult or young adult stories in the following genres:

-I love epistolary novels, unreliable narrators, and genre mashups.
-As much as I love big, serious stories, I also have a ton of fun with highly unserious mashups and small slice-of-life stories too!
-I’m a big fan of expanded speculative cultures and speculative religious institutions.
-I think there's a little room for romance within any story, and while I’m not very trope-focused, I do appreciate the enemies-to-smooching pipeline.
-If there’s something not on this list, but you think I would dig it, go for it!
+I love diverse speculative worlds, extensive use of noncontemporary/nonstandard dialects, epistolary novels, unreliable narrators, and genre mashups.
+Fire horse.
+Something Sherlockian.
+Shifters.
+And as much as I’m a fan of big, serious stories, I also have a ton of fun with highly unserious mashups and small slice-of-life stories too!
+I really enjoy expanded speculative cultures and speculative religious institutions.
+I think there’s a little room for romance within any story.
+I’m not particularly trope-focused, but I appreciate the enemies-to-smooching pipeline, and I’ve discovered there is a room in my heart for fated mates and instalove tales too.
+If there’s something not on this list, but you think I would dig it, send it!
 And if you have any questions, please let me know!

 I am pickier about…